adeo/opp--core_core/README.md

 ./.env
 ```

-In .env file we are define settings of ouw application:
+In .env file we are define settings of our application:

 .env:
 ```dotenv